FRS 105: what does it mean for small businesses?

 By adopting FRS 105 very small businesses are able to file and prepare abridged accounts and simplify the company’s financial reporting obligations in the following ways:

-• Accounts prepared in accordance with FRS 105 are automatically presumed by law to give a true and fair view.
+- Accounts prepared under FRS 105 are presumed in law to meet the requirement to present a true and fair view.

 Are there any drawbacks?